cpcloud/span/README.md

 Purpose
 ---
-I need to read large files quickly into numpy arrays and do all sorts of analysis, thus I created this package to help me do that.
+I need to read large, proprietary files quickly into `ndarrays` and do all sorts of analysis, thus I created this package to help me do that.

 Currently, it's very "hacky" and thus the API is very unstable.
 I